Florence, Italy

 Lead Faculty

-Taught by local qualified guest lecturers focusing on historical, political, economic, and cultural aspects of Rome and Italy.
+Courses and faculty information is TBD.
+Students will register for three 5-credit courses at their home campus.
+Those three courses include a 5-credit Italian Life and Culture course.
+This course will be taught by local qualified guest lecturers from Unicollege, focusing on historical, political, economic, and cultural aspects of Florence and Italy.
 Local faculty will assign work and grades for the course.

 This is an academic program and students are required to enroll in a full-time course load (15 credits).
 Failure to participate in the academic coursework may result in dismissal from the program.
 Students are encouraged to make the most of their classroom learning as it will enhance understanding of all the local area has to offer.